 Where can I return my ballot if I do not mail it?

-Starting October 5, 2020 you can return your ballot by visiting our office at 1643 Market Street, and tally it in the voting machine yourself, or drop it into any of our drop box locations throughout the county.
-You can also drop your voted ballot off at any Polling Place in the County from 7am to 8pm on November 3, 2020.
+Starting 29 days before an election you can return your ballot by visiting our office at 1643 Market Street, and tally it in the voting machine yourself, or drop it into any of our drop box locations throughout the county.
+You can also drop your voted ballot off at any Polling Place in the County from 7am to 8pm on Election Day.
 Check your County Voter Information Guide for a list of Polling Place and drop box locations.

 Can someone else return my voted ballot for me ?